CJ Pearson: YouTube video and 2016 presidential election (2015–2016)

-During the 2016 United States presidential election, Pearson campaigned for several different Republican presidential candidates.
-In April 2015, he campaigned for United States Senator from Kentucky Rand Paul's presidential campaign and said that Paul has a "unique ability" to connect with millennials.
-Later that year, in September 2015, Pearson left Paul's campaign and joined United States Senator from Texas Ted Cruz's presidential campaign, and Cruz named Pearson as national chairman of "Teens for Ted", with Cruz commenting “Young people are looking for someone who does more than just talk a good game.
-They want someone who has walked the walk.”
+During the 2016 presidential election, Pearson campaigned for several different Republican presidential candidates.
+In April 2015, he campaigned for Kentucky senator Rand Paul's presidential campaign.
+In September 2015, Pearson left Paul's campaign and joined Texas senator Ted Cruz's presidential campaign following Pearson's earlier endorsement of Cruz in July.
+Cruz named Pearson as national chairman of Teens for Ted.
 Pearson, after two months, left the Cruz campaign and said that he disavowed conservatism.
-Pearson then endorsed Bernie Sanders and then when Sanders dropped out he joined eventual President Donald Trump's presidential campaign as national chairman of Teens for Trump.
+He subsequently endorsed Vermont senator Bernie Sanders in December 2015.
+Pearson again switched his endorsement to Republican nominee Donald Trump and joined his presidential campaign as the national chairman of Teens for Trump.